jayarnim/jayarnim/README.md

-## 💡 HI, THERE!
+## 💡 WELCOME TO MY ARCHIEVE!

+- 👋 Hi, there!

-- 👋 I`m a student studying to come true my dream, Data Analyst.
+  - I`m a student studying to come true my dream, Data Analyst.

+  - I graduated from the Department of Economics and studied Business Economics in depth.

+  - For example, Theory of Games, Economics of Technological Innovation, etc.

 - 👀 i`m interested in